Nydia Rojas at The Watershed Reading Series. Photo Credit: Arts + Literature Laboratory

 *Announcement of grant award decisions are made by phone or email within a week of the Commission's grant review meeting.
 Grant award materials are mailed to applicants shortly thereafter.
 Grant terms are documented in a legal contract of agreement signed by a representative of Dane County and the grant recipient.
 If awarded a grant, a Certificate of Insurance providing proof of a comprehensive general liability insurance policy naming Dane County as an additional insured is required.

-Listed below are three model applications from cycle 2 for your review as you begin your 2017 Cycle 1 application:
+Listed below are three model applications from 2018 Cycle 2 for your review as you begin your 2019 Cycle 1 application:

 Grant Review Criteria:

 *Dane Arts Staff does not participate in grant award decision making.